sereigh/practice/README.md

 # Practice Repo

-This repository is a bare bones repo to get you started practicing without the complications of setting up a complier & bundler.
+Bare-bones repo to practice without having to setup a complier & bundler.

 ## What's Included